How To Take Out Life Insurance For Someone Else in Canada

 In Canada there are three common ways to apply for life insurance for someone else.
 The right pathway depends on health history, timelines, budget, and comfort with medical evidence.
 Understanding how each option is assessed helps you choose a path that balances price, speed, and approval likelihood.

 - Fully Underwritten.
-Best pricing for healthy applicants.
+Best pricing and higher coverage amounts for healthy applicants.
 May involve a nurse visit, labs, or medical records.
-More detailed questions and longer timelines.
+More detailed questions and longer timelines for underwriting.

 - Simplified Issue.
-No medical exam in most cases.
-Short health questionnaire with a few knockout questions.
+No medical exam, and only a short health questionnaire with a few questions instead.
 Faster decisions at a mid tier price.

 - Guaranteed Issue.
 No medical questions and acceptance is guaranteed.
 Highest price per dollar of coverage with low face amounts and a typical two year waiting period for natural death claims.